 - 3.)
 When the involved bill is a final bill covering service to a farm, house, or residential account and main building thereof has been destroyed by fire not caused by act of arson on the part of the consumer or his family; or

 - 4.)
 When to disconnect service might pose immediate danger to the consumer or other persons due to illness or when the household is immediately and directly affected by a death.

 In the event of an error relating to an electric bill or security light, adjustments are to be made in compliance with the Public Service Commission rules as follows:

-1) Billing adjustments for electric service may be adjusted for any period of time with 6 months from the date of notification.
+- 1.)
+Billing adjustments for electric service may be adjusted for any period of time within six months from the date of notification.

-2) Security light adjustments for incorrect billing may be adjusted for any period of time within 4 years which fulfills the statue of limitation requirements.
+- 2.)
+Security light adjustments for incorrect billing may be adjusted for any period of time within four (4) years, which fulfills the statute of limitation requirements.

 Easements, Right of Access and DPI Property